 Overview

-As a good practice, it's always best to deploy a different set of applications in separate namespaces.
-We would create namespace manually via kubectl create
+As a good practice, it's always best to deploy a different set of

-command (for the reasons I explain later).
+command (for the reasons I explain

-From the application standpoint, we would consider a minimalistic "health check application" that replies with status: ok
+From the application standpoint, we would consider a minimalistic

 - service (exposed via Nodeport)

-- pod (containing an application)
+- deployment (containing an application)

 manifest.yml